 Removable dentures are custom-made to precisely fit the patient's mouth.
 The upper denture covers the roof of the mouth and the lower one is a horseshoe shape to allow room for the tongue.

 In contrast, All-on-4 implants are fixed in place and should act just like natural teeth in terms of appearance, chewing, and comfort.
 There is no risk of them slipping out of place while the wearer is talking or eating after All-on-4 implants placement.

-Although the prosthetic teeth are fixed to an artificial gum, this covers only a small area of the real gum when compared to dentures.
+Although the prosthetic teeth are fixed to a synthetic gum, this covers only a small area of the real gum when compared to dentures.
 The join is hidden far enough behind the lips that it won't be visible when you smile.

 Dentures offer a clear cost advantage over any kind of implants but they do need to be replaced every five years on average.

 All-on-4 vs. regular implants